Mediterranean Diet Foods Menu for Cancer Prevention

 2. Monounsaturated Fats

-Are you surprised fats are not totally eliminated?
-The Mediterranean diet has plenty of fats but...only the good and healthy kinds of fats that can prevent a lot of illness.
+Fats are not totally eliminated.
+In fact, the Mediterranean diet has plenty of fats but only the good and healthy kinds of fats that can prevent a lot of illness.

 It is the principal fat in the Mediterranean diet foods.
 It is also one of the best antioxidants and is very effective in the prevention of inflammation.